markehammons/Skylight/README.md

 * I use constructors for `mcw_server` and `mcw_output` instead of treating them as structs.

 * Because of an issue with the bytecode emitted with jextract, some anonymous struct bindings are not comprehensible to scala (such as `wlroots.backend.anon$backend_h$444`).
-Because of this I've created java classes to handle the extraction of these anonymous struct types from their parent structs. wlr_output_workaround exists for much the same reason.
+Because of this, I've created java classes to handle the extraction of these anonymous struct types from their parent structs. wlr_output_workaround exists for much the same reason.

   I should be able to remove these workarounds in a future version of project panama's jdk builds